victimsnino/ReactivePlusPlus/BUILDING.md

 - `RPP_BUILD_TESTS` - (ON/OFF) build unit tests (default OFF)
 - `RPP_BUILD_EXAMPLES` - (ON/OFF) build examples of usage of RPP (default OFF)
 - `RPP_BUILD_SFML_CODE` - (ON/OFF) build RPP code related to SFML or not (default OFF) - requires SFML to be installed
+- `RPP_TYPE_ERASED_OBSERVABLE` - (ON/OFF) force observable to store any `on_subscribe` as `std::function`.
+As a result it reduces amount of uniq observables, speedups compilation and IDE loading time a lot, but has a major performance hit.
+Strongly recommended to avoid this option.
+Enable ONLY when it is not possible to use RPP as is (for example, system has limits over ROM/RAM/CPU). (default OFF)

 <!-- ### Building on Apple Silicon